 The issuance premiums are accreted over the life of the bonds using the effective interest method.
-The amounts deferred on defeasance of the Series 2013 Bonds are amortized using the effective interest method over the life of the Water System Revenue Refunding Bonds, Series Accretion and amortization for the year ended December 31, 2022 was \$120,312 and is included as a component of interest expense.
+The amounts deferred on defeasance of the Series 2013 Bonds are amortized using the effective interest method over the life of the Water System Revenue Refunding Bonds, Series Accretion and amortization for the years ended December 31, 2023 and 2022 was \$122,916 and \$120,312, respectively, and is included as a component of interest expense.